 Here are 20 reasons top performers quit, and some steps you can take today to keep them on the team:

 Do you know what your top performers expect?
 An SAP and Oxford Economics study found that employees value competitive compensation, merit-based rewards, retirement plans, training, flexible schedules, vacation time, family benefits, education, and personal recognition.
 They also want clear, ambitious goals to feel a sense of meaning and motivation at work.

 Further down the list were items like amenities and health care.
 This isn't to say that an employee's access to health care isn't important — it's just not the strongest driving factor in retention of top performers.

 Why is that?

 Top performers often have a different set of expectations.

 If your company isn't able to meet your top performers' basic expectations, another company could easily whisk them away.
 On the other hand, if your top performers are well compensated and rewarded for their contributions, have a great work-life balance, and feel appreciated, they're going to find very little incentive to leave your team.

 Top performers tend to be dramatically more productive than their coworkers, and are often called upon to shoulder even more of the workload when times get tough.

 One of the top mistakes managers make in talent retention is assuming that star performers will be willing to share the pain during financially challenging times.
 If their efforts go unnoticed or are taken for granted, they'll start looking for opportunities elsewhere.

 Salary bumps, recognition, and rewards can help tackle this problem, but it's important to understand how different methodologies impact employee motivation.
 An "Employee of the Month" award or a year-end bonus is not going to keep your best employees on the payroll.
 In fact, it could easily backfire.

-Recognition needs to be frequent, tied to specific actions, and culturally aligned to be meaningful.
+Recognition needs to be frequent, tied to specific actions, and culturally aligned in order to be meaningful.